 negotiate work terms, meet employers to establish employer needs, and meet with

 students to monitor progress.
 They oversee job competition and visit students on

-the job, counsel and advise students, and deal with any issue which may arise
+the job, counsel and advise students, and deal with special problems.

 Self-directed work search